For businesses already in OSHA's On-Site Consultation Program: Everyone currently in the program.

-OSHA's On-site Consultation Program is the agency's primary program for providing small business owners free consultation services to address hazards and improve workplace safety and health without fear of citations or monetary penalties.
+OSHA's On-Site Consultation Program is the agency's primary program for providing small business owners no-cost consultation services to address hazards and improve workplace safety and health without fear of citations or monetary penalties.
 These programs are funded by OSHA and run by state grantees that are knowledgeable about the needs of the small businesses they serve.

-By achieving SHARP status, you have placed yourself in an elite group of small businesses that maintain exemplary injury and illness prevention programs.
+By achieving SHARP status, you have placed yourself in an elite group of small businesses that maintain exemplary safety and health programs.
 In addition to being granted an exemption from OSHA programmed inspections for up to 2 years, and subsequent renewal for up to 3 years¤, you:

 - Protect workers from all safety and health hazards that may exist at your workplace;

 - Work with OSHA to identify and implement best practices to protect your workers;

 - Develop an innovative safety and health programs for your business that will protect your workers.